(soju = Korean alcohol, shoujo = Japanese anime)

 ‘Orange’ is another Shoujo that declares friendship more important than romance.
 It unfolds on the story of a high school student, Naho Takamiya, who receives letters from herself, 10 years in the future.
 The letters depict that she will fall in love with a transfer student, Kakeru Naruse, who’s mother’s suicide circulates his depression that induces him to kill himself.
 Takamiya reads the letters and acts accordingly to change the future.

 Ao Haro Ride was released in 2014, and I can commemorate my fifteen year old self craving a relationship as soft and almost ‘flowery’ as Yoshioka and Tanaka’s.
-It was quite deviating to recall that I had also viewed Big Hero 6 at the same time – the two movies are so disparate and though Big Hero 6’s main protagonist and his family were Japanese, the movie was so whole fully western.
+It was quite deviating to recall that I had also viewed Big Hero 6 at the exact same time – the two movies are so disparate and though Big Hero 6’s main protagonist and his family were Japanese, the movie was so whole fully western.
+Furthermore, the concept that the creator’s of Big Hero 6 immediately thought of having the Asian family be Japanese, rather than any other (Asian) race is quite fascinating in the idea that perhaps people continue to link animation to Japan.

 ‘Orange’ is, to date, one of my dearest animes as it really decomposed my initial perspective of my friends.
 The appearance of Takamiya and her friends receiving letters from their future selves in favour of protecting their precious friend and reminding him that he was loved, fashioned me to be more aware of the wellbeing of my friends.
 It stimulated a very emotional response from me when I realised that they wouldn’t have been further acquainted with Naruse had they never welcomed the letters.